vglu/doc2ent/content/en/cases/work-with-vendor-payment.md

 weight: 1
 ---

-Entities is allowed to operate with Vendor payment journal in D365FO.
+2 entities are used to work with Vendor payment journal in D365FO.

 ## Header VendorPaymentJournalHeaderEntity